Tapenade

 Storage

 • Tapenade can be stored for up to 2 weeks in the refrigerator.
-It could also be frozen for up to six months.
+It can also be frozen for up to six months.

 Nutrition